X

 Students who relocate to California, in which LCON is not authorized to offer distance education, will be required to fulfill their remaining course requirements in Tennessee or another authorized state, or to withdraw from the program.

-For the most current information regarding tuition, visit the University & Student Business Services.
+Visit the Graduate Catalog for detailed information about the MSN program, including policies, course names, and descriptions.
+For the most current tuition information, visit the University & Student Business Services.

 Contact Us